gidsey/teambuilder/README.md

 ## Data structure
 [Data structure diagram](https://miro.com/app/board/o9J_ksjKxc4=/)

+## Testing
+Unit tests are written which cover

 ## Running Locally
 Requires Python3.
 The DB included in the repo contains test data and user accounts.
 Details can be found in the [wiki](https://github.com/gidsey/teambuilder/wiki/Test-User-Accounts).